Boulengerula taitana: Description

 As stated above, B. taitana are caecilians, which are amphibians who are limbless and long in length; this amphibians' skin is divided into ring shapes, which gives the animal a similar appearance to that of an earthworm.
-Hatchling B. taitana are about 28mm in length and have an inadequately ossified axial and skull skeleton in contrast to other direct-developing species.
+Hatchling B. taitana are about 28 mm in length and have an inadequately ossified axial and skull skeleton in contrast to other direct-developing species.
 Hatchling B. taitana also have weakly-developed body musculature and external annulation, which negatively affects their mobility – essentially restricting it.
 When offspring are at the stage in their life where they become independent, they total about 86 mm in length.

 Compared to hatchlings, adult B. taitana are typically seen as predators, exhibiting two rows of pointed teeth in the premaxillary-maxillary parts of the jaw and vomer palatine in the dentary and splenial parts of the jaw, which have one to two distinct cusps.
 The monocuspid teeth of the B. taitana are the three or four most anterior teeth and the vomer palatine teeth.
 There is then the combination of noticeable labial cusps with a lingual cusp made up of two to three supplemental cusps that make up the rest of the teeth and are multicusped.
 These teeth are either more pointed and elongated or are shorter and blunter.